Even in Sedona, Arizona, where gorgeous views are the norm, there are a few standouts. Devil’s Bridge is one of those exceptional spots.

 Technically, there is a dirt road that leads to the Devil’s Bridge Trailhead, about 0.8 miles from the bridge.
 But it is an extremely rough road, and a sign at the entrance warns that it is not suitable for passenger vehicles.

-So visitors should not expect to drive their rental cars or SUVs to the Devil’s Bridge Trailhead.
-Rather, plan to park in the paved Dry Creek Vista Trailhead parking lot or the Long Canyon Road lot and walk the adjoining recreational trails to get to the main Devil’s Bridge Trailhead.
+So, visitors should not expect to drive their rental cars or passenger 4WD vehicles to the Devil’s Bridge Trailhead.
+Rather, plan to park in the paved Dry Creek Vista Trailhead parking lot (or take the shuttle) or the Long Canyon Road lot and walk the adjoining recreational trails to get to the main Devil’s Bridge Trailhead.

 Even though you will probably have a bit of a walk to the main trailhead, that is part of the fun of the Devil’s Bridge hike.

-The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including: Mescal to Chuckwagon to Devil’s Bridge trails (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Creek Road (5.8 miles round trip).
+The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including Mescal to Chuckwagon to Devil’s Bridge trails (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Canyon Road (5.8 miles round trip).

 The Chuckwagon Trail and Mescal Trails meander through beautiful red rock terrain and have plenty of signs directing the way to Devil’s Bridge.